Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 ## Install Ansible

 NOTE: this lab assumes Ansible v2.4 is installed.
-It may not work as expected on other versions.
+It may not work as expected with other versions as things change quickly.

 You can follow the instructions on how to install Ansible on your system from [official documentation](http://docs.ansible.com/ansible/latest/intro_installation.html).